EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 ### Ship to ship collisions

-When player ships collide, the ship with the larger size will consume the smaller ship at the rate of 50% of the consumer's size to a maximum of the consumee's size.
+When player ships collide, the ship with the larger size will consume the smaller ship at the rate of 50% of the larger ship's size to a maximum of the smaller ship's size.

+After a ship collision, both ships heading will be reversed by 180 degrees, they will be separated by 1 unit of world space and thereafter will continue to move in this new direction thereafter.
+This will simulate a bounce.

 ### Food collisions